Why Perform Research as an Undergraduate?

 How To Perform Research as an Undergraduate?

 There are a number of mechanisms at UTSA for gaining research experience.
-These include, but are not limited to, the UTSA Honors College, College of Sciences Distinction in Research, Volunteering, Summer Research Programs and Year-Round Research Programs.
+These include, but are not limited to, the UTSA Honors College, College of Sciences Undergraduate Thesis, Volunteering in a Lab, Summer Programs and Year-Round Programs.
 Also check out the UTSA Office of Undergraduate Research Student Opportunity Center.

 Advice on how to approach a faculty member to ask about performing research